 “Don’t give up, I can do things with other people’s help”

 “I was proud when people listened to me when I was a leader.
 It was great fun to act out the explorer’s adventures with a team of new friends and now I’m really excited about moving up to big school.”
-Sophie, 10, Essex
+Sophie, 10

 “I was totally stuck, thinking it was impossible.
 I screwed up my courage and moved my foot; then the other handholds and footholds opened up in front of me and it wasn’t’ impossible at all.
 I think life might be like this.”
-Josh, 14, Middleborough
+Josh, 14

-“I really enjoyed the trip to Alladale.
+“I really enjoyed the trip.
 It was very hard in places but it was still good fun.
 I especially enjoyed the kayaking.
 I also found out that leading a group is harder than it looks!”
-Eddie, student
+Eddie

 What teachers have said when asked what their pupils have got out of the Challenger Trust experience: